TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 Because of this, I practice [**intermittent fasting**](https://www.hopkinsmedicine.org/health/wellness-and-prevention/intermittent-fasting-what-is-it-and-how-does-it-work) (IF).
 I fast for 16-20 hours per day every day, and only eat between an 8-4 hour window.
 There's a common myth that when you're not eating you're not eating.
 The truth is that our bodies are _always_ eating: either from the outside (food), or from the inside ([autophagy](https://www.healthline.com/health/autophagy)).
 Managing this with a little discipline, even when traveling for work, has served me well.

 Keto + IF also makes devrel work extremely convenient: I don't have to think about food as much, and when I do, it's easy: something without starch/sugar.
 Steak, cheese, whatever.
+Green, leafy vegetables are also keto, so I could literally just eat a bowl of nice fresh lettuce, broccoli, and other healthy goodies.
 You ever look at a menu and panic because you don't know what to get?
 The constraints I have help me decide on meals faster, which also improves my quality of life.

 ##### Fasting Considered Harmful

 While fasting can have [very good results](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2495396/), it can be dangerous if not managed well.
 When fasting, you can create deficiencies in multiple essential minerals, vitamins, and electrolytes.
 To combat this, I supplement these carefully while also consuming a bit of salt occasionally while fasting (a powerful electrolyte).

 At very low levels of body fat, fasting can also be _fatal_: if there's no fat left to consume, [your body _will_ turn to consuming muscle tissue for energy](https://pubmed.ncbi.nlm.nih.gov/2243122/).
 Your heart is a muscle.
 Do the math.
 It's not worth it.
 If you're thinking about it, please, _please_ think critically and count the costs first, preferably consulting with an _actual_ doctor.

+##### Lifestyle, not Diet

+It's important to make a distinction here: this is a _lifestyle_, not a _diet_.
+Diets, especially crash diets, rarely ever work.
+They don't work because the basic principle around them is _deprivation_, which eventually leads to _binging_ and a bunch of other problems.
+The result?
+You often put the weight right back on after you lose it.

+This is different: keto and intermittent fasting is something I _enjoy_.
+There are [multiple benefits of keto](https://pubmed.ncbi.nlm.nih.gov/35036220/) in the science.
+Some that I experience are:

+- Reduced brain fog, increased focus.
+- Consistent energy levels, no sugar crashes.
+- Fat-first metabolism.
+- Improved insulin sensitivity.

+This makes it a lifestyle I want to adopt, regardless of how it affects my physical appearance.
+I believe this is a huge key to achieving the results I enjoy, and I'm convinced a simple crash diet would fail me.

+##### Veganism & Climate Impact

+There's no denying it—industrial farming is destroying the planet, and keto involves eating animal fat.
+That said, I think it's quite important to do grass-fed organic when one can.
+Keto is also not _only a lot of meat_, and green leafy vegetables have their place.

+I also read [research](https://www.annualreviews.org/doi/10.1146/annurev-animal-022516-022943) that proves that human beings _need_ certain bioavailable essential amino acids that our bodies cannot produce through our dietary intake that is only available through animal proteins.
+That said, I'll stop here before the vegan army comes for me.

+A reminder, I'm not interested in giving anyone advice and am only sharing what works for me.

 #### How: Growing Muscle